8fold/site-joshbruce.com/content/public/finances/investment-policy/content.md

 Asset allocation is the proportion of each asset class compared to the overall portfolio.
 Tax location is related to the tax treatment of funds flowing in and out of the portfolio.
 Diversification is about choosing asset classes that have [low correlation](https://www.portfoliovisualizer.com/asset-correlations) to each other.

 In the beginning I aim to keep over 90 percent of the value in US equities.
 Over the time during accumulation mode this will shift to a more diversified, risk parity portfolio.
-Regardless of time, I hope to maintain roughly equal distribution across US equities based on market capitalization.

 </details>